edubonifs/multicluster-canary/docs/README.md

-# Istio Primary Multicluster with ArgoCD and Argo Rollouts
+# Istio multiPrimary multiCluster with ArgoCD and Argo Rollouts

 The _main_ branch of this repository uses AWS as Cloud Provider.
 Switch to _k8s-kvm_ branch to deploy the same lab in KVM.